 Gluten is a protein found in wheat, rye, and barley.
 It is also in most oats, not because of the oat itself, but because of the way it is processed.
-Gluten is a substance that can make your body pretty ill if you can’t tolerate it.
 To get a more technical explanation, click here.

 How does gluten affect the body?

 If you are gluten intolerant or have celiac disease your body thinks gluten is a foreign substance.
-It doesn’t know that it’s meant to be a source of nutrition.
 So, when gluten reaches your stomach, it panics.
-Your gut reacts by sending antibodies to attack the unknown substance.
+Your stomach reacts by sending antibodies to attack the unknown substance.
 This causes your immune system to become hyper-alert with auto-immune components.
-And it can cause your body to attack its own tissue.
-When your immune system attacks, it damages the villi (small “fingers” in your small intestine that absorb nutrients from your food), so they can’t absorb what your body needs to live.
-This can cause your body to destroy its own tissues and shut down.
+This can cause your body to attack its own tissue in the small intestine.
+When your immune system reacts to the gluten, it damages the villi (small “fingers” in your small intestine that absorb nutrients from your food), so they cannot properly absorb the nutrients from the food you are eating.

 What are the symptoms?

 What’s the cure?

 Unfortunately, there is no cure for gluten intolerance or celiac disease.
 The only thing you can do is avoid gluten with a gluten-free diet.
 Most people start to feel better within days of removing gluten from their diets if they can’t tolerate it.
 Testing can help identify celiac disease or gluten sensitivity.
 You can be medically tested and you can do your own elimination test as well.

 Other than being medically tested you can also do a food elimination diet to see if gluten really is a problem for you.
 You will need to eliminate all gluten from your diet for a short period of time (2 to 4 weeks).
 I personally recommend 30 days of being totally gluten-free.
 For this test to work, you must eliminate 100 percent of the gluten from your diet.
 After 30 days of this elimination process, try eating gluten again to see how your body reacts.
-If you feel bad at all, you need to stay off gluten permanently.

 Where does it hide?